IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * A max defined interval between feedback reports.
 Values such as 40 ms has been tested with good results.

 The feedback interval depends on the media bitrate.
-At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a shorter feedback interval is recommended to keep the self-clocking in SCReAMv2 working well.
+At low bitrates, it is sufficient with feedback every frame; while at high bitrates, a shorter feedback interval is recommended to keep the self-clocking in SCReAMv2 working well.
 One indication that feedback is too sparse is that the SCReAMv2 implementation cannot reach high bitrates, even in uncongested links.
-More frequent feedback might solve this issue.
+More frequent feedback can solve this issue.

 The transmission interval is not critical.
 So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.